Who Is Val Kilmer?

 Val Edward Kilmer was born on December 31, 1959, in Los Angeles, California.
 The son of an aerospace equipment distributor and real estate developer, Kilmer began acting in high school with friend Kevin Spacey.
 He later attended the Hollywood Professional School and the Juilliard School in New York City, where he was the youngest student to be accepted to the drama division.

-After performing on stage in New York, in 1984, Val Kilmer received his film debut in the spy spoof Top Secret!.
-After a string of supporting parts, including the roommate in Real Genius and "Iceman" in Top Gun, he received his breakthrough role in 1991 as rock icon Jim Morrison in Oliver Stone's The Doors.
+After performing on stage in New York, in 1984, Val Kilmer made his film debut in the spy spoof Top Secret!
+After a string of supporting parts, including the roommate in Real Genius (1985) and "Iceman" in Top Gun (1986), he received his breakthrough role in 1991 as rock icon Jim Morrison in Oliver Stone's The Doors.
 The film allowed the actor to show off another talent, as his own singing voice was recorded for the soundtrack.

-During the late 1990s, Kilmer delivered a string of less-than-successful performances, including in the films The Saint, At First Sight and Joe the King.
+During the late 1990s, Kilmer delivered a string of less-than-successful performances, including in the films The Saint (1997), At First Sight (1999) and Joe the King (1999).
 After lending his booming voice to the role of Moses in the animated film The Prince of Egypt in 1998, he returned to form as a tormented drug addict in The Salton Sea (2002).

-In 2004, Kilmer portrayed Philip II of Macedon in Alexander, appearing alongside Angelina Jolie and Colin Farrell, and later played FBI agent Paul Pryzwarra in the 2006 film Deja Vu, starring Denzel Washington.
-The actor went on to earn notable roles in Conspiracy (2008), Double Identity (2009) and The Traveler (2010).
-He later moved to filmmaking, beginning directing work on a drama entitled Mark Twain and Mary Baker Eddy, in which he was also set to star as the legendary American writer.
+In 2004, Kilmer portrayed Philip II of Macedon in Alexander, appearing alongside Angelina Jolie and Colin Farrell, and he later played FBI agent Paul Pryzwarra in the 2006 film Déjà Vu, starring Denzel Washington.
+The actor went on to earn notable roles in Conspiracy (2008), Double Identity (2009) and The Traveler (2010), while voicing the supercar KITT in a reboot of the hit 1980s series Knight Rider.

-In 2018, it was announced that Kilmer would be reprising the role of Iceman for the long-awaited sequel to Top Gun, scheduled for a July 2019 release.
+Following a hiatus from the screen, Kilmer surfaced in the romantic drama Song to Song and the suspenseful The Snowman in 2017.
+The following year, it was announced that Kilmer would be reprising the role of Iceman alongside Tom Cruise's Maverick for the long-awaited sequel to Top Gun, scheduled for a July 2020 release.

 Kilmer married actress Joanne Whalley, whom he met on the set of Willow, in 1988.
 The couple divorced in 1996 and have two children, Mercedes and Jack.